project-imprimis/libprimis/doc/engine.md

 ### 5.2.4 Cascaded Shadow Maps (CSM)
 ---

-The sunlight in Imprimis is provided by a cascaded shadow map for maximum performance while retaining high angular sharpness.
+The sunlight in Libprimis is provided by a cascaded shadow map for maximum performance while retaining high angular sharpness.
 The cascaded shadow map, which for the sunlight is simply planar (as the sunlight comes collimated from infinitely far away, there is no point in a 3d projection), consists of multiple